-A subtrope of The Judge, a Hanging Judge is a ruthless judge who rules his courtroom with an iron fist as his own personal fiefdom.
+A Hanging Judge is a ruthless judge who rules his courtroom with an iron fist as his own personal fiefdom.
 He will hand out brutal sentences for the most minor infractions.
-He may be corrupt and using the law for his own ends, a Corrupt Hick using his power to dominate the local community, a Knight Templar who believes his punishments are justified, or just a bully who gets off on abusing his power, but any hero who ends up in front of him can expect no mercy and precious little justice.
+He may be corrupt and using the law for his own ends, a Corrupt Hick using his power to dominate the local community, a Knight Templar who believes his punishments are justified, or a bully who gets off on abusing his power.
+Any hero who ends up in front of him can expect no mercy and precious little justice.
 You better have an Amoral Attorney at your side when you confront the Hanging Judge in the courtroom, or it's guaranteed that you won't walk out as a free bird after the trial.

 One Piece: The judge of Enies Lobby's Kangaroo Court is Baskerville, who appears to be a three-headed man.
 The right head favors convictions, while the left head suggests declaring the defendant innocent.
 The center head prefers the 'compromise' of death sentences.

 Roy Bean also shows up in the Lucky Luke album The Judge.
 He charges Lucky Luke with theft in order to confiscate the cattle herd Luke was in charge of, assigns a deaf-mute as the defense attorney, and packs the jury with cronies (including the town's undertaker and his own pet black bear).
 In the end he is revealed to be more of a Corrupt HickJerk with a Heart of Gold who's mostly concerned with lining his own pockets and giving the townspeople a good show: No-one gets worse than fines and confiscation of property because there would be no point in killing his own customers.

 Weird Pete when he is presiding over 'Gamer's Court' in Knights of the Dinner Table.
 Quite frankly, any kind of power seems to go to Pete's head.